 Address: https://goo.gl/maps/d7JKEp9nriQ5WcCW9

-A street with many houses, old Kimono shops, and even a Geisha area.
-This area prohibits tourists from taking photos, and may be fined if found taking photos.
-Please pay attention when coming here.
+A street lined with traditional houses, old kimono shops, and even a Geisha district.
+Photography is prohibited in this area, and you may be fined if caught taking photos.
+Please be mindful when visiting.

 6. Shopping at Gion and Shijo-Dori streets.